B2BDA/RapidSegment/README.md

 ### 1. Feature Ranking & Binning
 Optimal Binning (via `optbinning`) computes the Information Value (IV) for each feature, automatically handling categorical and numerical types.
 Only the top `top_n_vars` features proceed.

+### Naive Binning (Fast Quantile Path)

+When `binning_method="naive"`, the engine skips OptBinning and builds bins directly inside DuckDB:

+**Numerical features**
+- Compute `naive_bins` quantiles with `QUANTILE_CONT`.
+- Force the outermost edges to `-∞` and `+∞`.
+- Assign every row to a half-open interval: `[lower, upper)`.
+- Nulls go into a dedicated `Missing` bin.

+**Categorical features**
+- Each distinct value becomes its own bin: `[value]`.
+- Null / empty / “None” / “nan” values are grouped into `Missing`.

+**Why it exists**
+- Extremely fast on large data (pure SQL, no Python loops).
+- Produces stable, equal-frequency bins that are easy to interpret.
+- Works seamlessly with **adjacent-bin expansion** (`max_expansion_hops > 0`), which can later merge neighbouring bins to recover higher-event rules.

+**Trade-off**
+- Optimal Binning usually finds slightly more predictive cut-points.
+- Naive binning is preferred when speed or simplicity matters more than maximal IV.

+Both paths feed the same downstream pipeline (IV ranking → Apriori → expansion → champion selection).

 ### 2. Apriori Pruning
 The engine evaluates combinations in a layered fashion: